llsoftsec/llsoftsecbook/book.md

 As described in [@Su2021], 3 conditions need to be met for a cache-based side-channel attack to succeed:

  1. There is a mapping between a state change in the cache and sensitive information in the victim program.

- 2. The spy program needs to run on a CPU that shares the targeted cache level with the CPU the victim program runs on.
+ 2. The spy runs on a CPU that shares a cache level with the CPU the victim runs on.

- 3. The spy program can infer a cache status change caused by the victim program through its own cache status.
+ 3. The spy can infer a cache status change caused by the victim through its own cache status.

 Mitigations against cache side-channel attacks can be categorized according to which of the 3 conditions above they aim to prevent from happening: